Not making the same old new mistakes.

 And we'll train new strategic creatives from all sorts of backgrounds.
 You won't find rows and rows of vanilla kids wearing headphones, actually, I doubt you'll see anyone trying to crack a brief on a screen in the office.

-Looking for a brand new shop with old-fashioned skills?
+Looking for a brand new shop with crazy old-fashioned skills?